influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.10/concepts/glossary.md

 ## consensus service
 The InfluxDB service that participates in the raft consensus group.
 A cluster must have at least three nodes running the consensus service (consensus or hybrid nodes), but it can have more.
 There should be an odd number of nodes running the consensus service in a cluster.

 The number of consensus services that can fail before the cluster is degraded is &#8968;n/2 + 1&#8969; where `n` is the number of consensus services in the cluster.
-Thus, even numbers of consensus services offer no additional redundancy or resiliency.
+Thus, an even number of consensus services offer no additional redundancy or resiliency.

+The consensus service has consistent data about cluster membership, databases, retention policies, users, continuous queries, shard metadata, and subscriptions.

 See [Cluster Node Configuration](/influxdb/v0.10/clustering/cluster_node_config/).